Atlantic slave trade: African conflicts

-The slave trade is the ruling principle of my people.
-It is the source and the glory of their wealth ... the mother lulls the child to sleep with notes of triumph over an enemy reduced to slavery ...
+The slave-trade has been the ruling principle of my people.
+It is the source of their glory and wealth.
+Their songs celebrate their victories, and the mother lulls the child to sleep with notes of triumph over an enemy reduced to slavery.
+Can I by signing such a treaty, change the sentiments of a whole people?
+It cannot be!